Explore the transformative power of gratitude in family life and faith. Discover tips, stories, and insights to cultivate a grateful heart every day.

 2. Mindfulness Reminders

-Wear a small Gratitude Bracelet or sticky notes as visual cues to reframe “I have to” moments.
+Wear a small Gratitude Bracelet or use sticky notes as visual cues to reframe “I have to” moments.

 3. Reflective Journaling